The Dickson Poon School of Law: Publications

 The school publishes the scholarly King's Law Journal, as well as the King's Student Law Review.
 The Centre of European Law publishes a paper series, Working Papers in European Law.
 The International State Crime Initiative publishes a range of reports, commentaries, and other materials on state crime.
 The faculty at the school are regular authors of monographs, scholarly treatises and articles, and contributions to periodicals.
 Latest publications from the Dickson Poon School of Law are available on King's Research Portal.

 Reputation

-It is one of the highest ranked institutions for the study of law in the United Kingdom and the world.
-In 2020, the Dickson Poon School of Law ranked 15th in the world and 4th in Europe in the QS World University Rankings.
+King's College London was ranked 7th for law in the UK in 2025 by The Guardian and 5th by the 2025 Complete University Guide.
+It was ranked 19th globally for law and legal studies in the QS university rankings, and 27th in the world for law by Times Higher Education, both in 2025.